Thermodynamic uncertainty relation under continuous measurement and feedback with quantum-classical-transfer entropy

+We now make several remarks on the main result.
+First, by explicitly considering initial correlation between the system and measurement device and using backward QC-transfer entropy $I_{\mathrm{BQC}}$ defined in~\cite{5lp2-9sps}, our main result~\eqref{eq:finite-time_TUR_no_initial_correlation} can be generalized to

-The backward QC-transfer entropy quantifies the information that is not used in the feedback process~\cite{5lp2-9sps} and is defined in the End Matter.
-We note that if there is no correlation between the system and measurement device, the first inequality is tighter than Eq.~\eqref{eq:finite-time_TUR_no_initial_correlation} since $\chi(\rho_\tau; Y_\tau) \geq 0$.
-By taking short-time limit $\tau \to 0$, the first inequality in Eq.~\eqref{eq:finite-time_TUR_general} reduces to
+The backward QC-transfer entropy quantifies the information that is not used in the feedback process and is defined in Appendix \hyperlink{Appendix_C}{C}.
+We note that when $\chi(\rho_{t_0}, Y_{t_0}) = 0$, the first inequality gives a tighter bound than Eq.~\eqref{eq:finite-time_TUR_no_initial_correlation} since $\chi(\rho_\tau; Y_\tau) \geq 0$.